Wani (scholar): Name

+Contemporary misusage

 Hirakata

-The so-called tomb of Wani is located in Hirakata, Osaka Prefecture.
-It is, however, most likely that the alleged tomb identified in the 18th century has nothing to do with Wani.
+An alleged tomb of Wani is said to be located in Hirakata, Osaka Prefecture.
+It is, however, most likely that the tomb identified in the 18th century has nothing to do with Wani.

-The "tomb" was located in Fujisaka Village, Kawachi Province (part of the modern-day Hirakata city).
+The supposed "tomb" was located in Fujisaka Village, Kawachi Province (part of the modern-day Hirakata city).
 It was originally a pair of stones known to local people as "Oni Tomb" (於爾墓).
 In other words, they were not associated with Wani.
 The situation changed in 1731 when the Confucian scholar Namikawa Seisho (並河誠所) visited there for the purpose of compiling a geography monograph named Gokinaishi (五畿内志).
 He claimed that he discovered an old document at Wada Temple of Kin'ya Village (also part of the modern Hirakata) that read the name "Oni Tomb" was the corrupt form of Wani Tomb.
 At his recommendation, a stonetomb was built behind the stones.
 It is generally considered that the "tomb" in Hirakata is Namikawa's fabrication.
 There is no ancient record that refers to Wani's burial site.
 Archaeologically speaking, there was no such custom of setting a tombstone on a mound before the introduction of Buddhism.

 The new myth spread as the Kokugaku movement became active.
 Wani was praised as a talented and faithful servant to the ancient emperors.
 In 1827, a monument in honor of Wani was erected near the tomb, on which his name was engraved by Prince Arisugawa.
 After the Meiji Restoration, a ceremony was held at the tomb in 1899 to commemorate the 1500-year anniversary of the death of Emperor Nintoku.

 After the annexation of Korea, another symbolic role was given to Wani in relation to modern Korea/Koreans.
 As part of an effort to integrate Korea into the empire, conciliatory approaches were adopted.
 Wani was utilized as a historical precedent for serving the emperor loyally in spite of non-Japanese root.
 In 1927 a society was set up in Tokyo to build a shrine for Wani.
 Its member included Uchida Ryōhei from the Black Dragon Society.
 The project for building a shrine in the site of the Wani tomb began in 1930.
 In 1932 the society celebrated the 1650-year anniversary of Wani's arrival there.
 The construction of Wani shrine started in 1940 but was never completed.
 In addition to Wani Shrine, a pair of monuments was built in honor of Wani in Tokyo's Ueno Park in 1939.

 With the disintegration of the Japanese Empire, the political role of Wani ceased to exist.
 Instead, Wani was targeted by Korean political exploitation.
 Koreans, in turn, use Wani as a symbol of ancient Korea's "cultural superiority" over Japan.
 Since the 1980s Korean nationals in Japan have led various events visualizing Wani's alleged arrival at Japan.
 President Kim Dae-jung sent a personal letter to a ceremony at the tomb in 1998, and Prime Minister Kim Jong-pil visited there in 1999.